acornejo/picoAVR/README.md

 [PicoAVR](http://acornejo.github.io/picoAVR) is an open source project that aims to develop a minimalistic but fully functional AVR development board.
-You can buy the components to build your own for less than 10$ per board.
+For less than 10$ you can buy all the components required to build your own PicoAVR.

 ![Blinky](http://acornejo.github.io/picoAVR/images/photo.jpg "Blinky on PicoAVR")